pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 ### Install delve

 To install delve, you can refer to the [installation guide](https://github.com/go-delve/delve/tree/master/Documentation/installation).
-After the installation, you will have an executable file named `dlv` in `$GOPATH/bin` or `$HOME/go/bin` depending on how your environment variables are set, and you can then type the following command to verify the installation.
+After the installation, you will have an executable file named `dlv` in `$GOPATH/bin` or `$HOME/go/bin` depending on how your environment variables are set, and you can then run the following command to verify the installation.

 ```
 $ dlv version